Osama-Heresh/Business_LaunchPad_Suite/EMAIL_SETUP.md

 3. Monitor email delivery in Resend dashboard
 4. Implement email unsubscribe links for compliance
 5. Set up DKIM, SPF, and DMARC records for your domain

-## Current Status

-- ✓ Edge function deployed and ready
-- ⏳ Waiting for RESEND_API_KEY to be added to Supabase
-- Once key is added, emails will send automatically